gitplus-apps/payfluid/README.md

         ->callbackUrl("https://your/callback_or_webhook/url")
         ->otherInfo("Any extra information");

-    // Use both the payment object and secure credentials to get a payment link.
+    // Get payment link
     $paymentLink = $payfluid->getPaymentLink($credentials, $payment);

     // You can then retrieve the payment url and redirect your user to that location.
-    // This $paymentLink object will have your 'session' and 'payReference' value.
+    // This $paymentLink object will have your 'session' and 'payReference' values.
     // It is a good idea to save these values for later.
 You will need them to
     // verify payments or retrieve the status of a particular payment.
     $paymentLink->webUrl;